How to Upload More Files to NotebookLM? File Size and Upload Limits (2026)

 - Ultra plan: 500 notebooks total

-Once you hit your notebook limit, you must delete existing notebooks before creating new ones.
-These caps are total across your account, not per-project.
+Once you hit your notebook limit, delete an old notebook before creating a new one.
+These caps are total across your account, not per project.
+Running many notebooks at once?
+Here are some organization tips.

 Source and File Size Limits